Brief – Delivery of the Papers

 - 3 full working days prior to hearing – 50% of brief shall be payable

 For cases with a time estimate of over 1 day

-We are happy to discuss a waiver or reduction of these timescales in particular cases, however, in some larger cases, we may require them to be extended.
+We are happy to discuss a reduction of these timescales in particular cases, however, in some larger cases, we may require them to be extended.

 All of the barristers at St Albans Chambers are self-employed and rely on regular cash flow for all of their income.
 All fees must, therefore, be paid within 30 days of a fee note being submitted for payment.
 If you think you may have some difficulty paying within this time scale you must contact the clerks prior to work commencing or at the earliest point within the 30-day period.
 Similarly, if there is any dispute over the level of fees or service provided this must be raised within the 30-day period.